ethereumclassic/ECIPs/ECIP-1.sample.md

 While an ECIP is in private discussions (usually during the initial Draft phase), a Discussions-To header will indicate the mailing list or URL where the ECIP is being discussed.
 No Discussions-To header is necessary if the ECIP is being discussed privately with the author.

-The Type header specifies the type of ECIP: Standards Track, Informational, Process, or Meta.
+The Type header specifies the type of ECIP: Standards Track, Informational, or Meta.

 The Created header records the date that the ECIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.